Angie Weinberger’s Latest Song and The Global Rockstar Album

 And you might not have known, but Ruth Bader-Ginsberg, just like Angela, knew the value of Simon Sinek’s concept of the Golden Circle.
 She said: “Fight for the things that you care about, but do it in a way that will lead others to join you.”
 Angie knows that is how great leaders inspire action, the why: your cause.
 But I wouldn’t dare spoil the book too much; you can read more in the Global Rockstar Album! 😉

 Some rebels, like Chimamanda Ngozi Adichie, a Nigerian feminist and anti-racism writer, change the world because they don’t like and won’t accept the status quo.
 She said, “I am a person who believes in asking questions, in not conforming for the sake of conforming.
-I am deeply dissatisfied – about so many things, about injustice, about the way the world works – and in some ways, my dissatisfaction drives my storytelling.”
-I think this is the why to Angie’s golden circle.
+I am deeply dissatisfied – about so many things, about injustice, about how the world works – and in some ways, my dissatisfaction drives my storytelling.”
+I think this is the way to Angie’s golden circle.

 Angie practices what she preaches.
 That is how she inspires change, like Ruth Bader-Ginsberg, Jacinda Ardern, and all those brave women.
 Bringing the world one more example of what a true leader is.
 Her book condenses all her knowledge and wisdom and distillates it into 21 clear, simple, and inspirational verses.
 I trust Angela’s work will profoundly impact how we see leaders and how they are trained so we can all strive for a better, more humane workplace.